 You need to use PS, PMMA or PE to clean it if the barrel is moulded by other plastic materials before.
 There will be some time before the colour change for some ABS after moulded.
 This may be caused by long residence time or overheating of plastic.

-ABS plastic can also be secondary operations, such as ultrasonic welding, decorated mouldings which use hot stamping, pad printing, and laser marking processes.
+ABS moulding plastics can also be secondary operations, such as ultrasonic welding, decorated mouldings which use hot stamping, pad printing, and laser marking processes.

 Several grades of ABS (especially flame retardant) have strong adhesion on the surface of the screw after melted.
 It will break down after a certain period staying on the screw.
 So you need to pull out the screw and clean the metering and compression segment, and clean of the screw with PS regularly.